co-cddo/gds-idea-llmbo/docs/index.md

 Additionally, it provides a method of using batch inference for structured responses, taking inspiration from the likes of [instructor](https://pypi.org/project/instructor/), [mirascope](https://pypi.org/project/mirascope/) and [pydanticai](https://pypi.org/project/pydantic-ai/).
 You provide a model output as a pydantic model and llmbo creates takes care of the rest.

-Currently the library has only been texted with compatible Anthropic models.
+Currently the library has only been tested with compatible Anthropic models.
 See the AWS documentation for [models that support batch inference.](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference-supported.html)

 ## Prerequisites